 - Bankruptcy proceedings in the U.S. and Canada

-Since 2011, Mr. Wall has been a member of the board of directors of Good Sports, Inc. Additionally, he has been a member of the advisory board of Boston Bruins Charitable Foundation, Inc. since 2015.
-Formerly, he has served on the board of directors for the Boston Bruins Charitable Foundation, Inc., the NHL Pension Society, and HopeFound Inc.
+Michael has been a member of the advisory board of Boston Bruins Charitable Foundation, Inc. since 2015.
+Formerly, he has served on the board of directors for the Boston Bruins Charitable Foundation, Inc., the NHL Pension Society, Good Sports, Inc. and HopeFound Inc.